emqx/blog/en/202002/mqtt-x-guideline.md

 3. Check for updates

-   Click the `i` button on the left bottom to display the ` About` page to learn about the version of **MQTT X**  and related information of [EMQX](https://www.emqx.com/en) .
+   Click the `i` button on the left bottom to display the ` About` page to learn about the version of **MQTTX**  and related information of [EMQX](https://www.emqx.com/en) .
 Click `Check for Updates` to check if there are newer versions.

 ![mqttxupdate.png](https://assets.emqx.com/images/889ae0041b88ba2ac8f6fefc44a92fde.png)

-The above is a brief overview of how to use MQTT X. Readers can use MQTT X entirety through the  [manual](https://github.com/emqx/MQTTX/blob/main/docs/manual.md) on GitHub.
+The above is a brief overview of how to use MQTTX.
+Readers can use MQTTX entirety through the  [manual](https://github.com/emqx/MQTTX/blob/main/docs/manual.md) on GitHub.

 This project is based on the Apache 2.0 open source protocol.
 In the process of using, you can go to [GitHub issues](https://github.com/emqx/MQTTX/issues) to submit issues, discuss opinions or submit PR to us.
 We will carefully review and respond to all questions.